davidusb-geek/emhass/docs/forecasts.md

 ## Now/current values in forecasts

 When implementing MPC applications with high optimization frequencies it can be interesting if at each MPC iteration the forecast values are updated with the real now/current values measured from live data.
 This is useful to improve the accuracy of the short-term forecasts.
+As shown in some of the references below, mixing with a persistance model make sense since this type of model performs very good at low temporal resolutions (intra-hour).

 A simple integration of current/now values for PV and load forecast is implemented using a mixed one-observation presistence model and the one-step-ahead forecasted values from the current passed method.